How to link a database to a Git repository

 3. Type git init --bare to create the main repository locally.

-4. Navigate to the folder you’ve created in Step 1 to clone the local repository using git clone <pathToMainRepo>.
+4. Navigate to the second folder and clone the local repository you have just created using git clone <pathToMainRepo>.
 Make sure to place a dot at the end of the command to clone the repository to the folder you have created.
 Otherwise, another subfolder will be created.

 Note